bacpop/beebop/README.md

 The website can be viewed at http://localhost:8080/ .
 You can stop the application with `./scripts/stop_test`.

+## Config
+Config for the front-end lives in `./app/client/src/settings` and by default webpack (via the vue-cli) will use the config defined in `./app/client/src/settings/development`; this gets overriden by setting an env var called `BUILD_TARGET` - see `./proxy/Dockerfile`.

+Config for the back-end lives in `./app/server/src/resources`.
+When deploying using a docker image this file has to be copied into the running container before the app will start - see `./app/server/docker/entrypoint.sh`.

 ## Deploying with docker

 Docker images are built on CI using `./proxy/docker/build`, `./app/server/docker/build`.
 If you want